makspll/bevy_mod_scripting/readme.md

 A script consist of:
 - an asset handle to their code file
 - a name which is usually their path relative to the assets folder

+Scripts are attached to entities in the form of `bevy_scripting::ScriptCollection` components as seen below:

 ``` rust
 use std::sync::Mutex;